pachyderm/pachyderm/doc/cookbook/example_developer_workflow.md

-## Example Developer Workflow
+# Example Developer Workflow

-### Introduction
+## Introduction

 Pachyderm is a powerful system for providing data provenance and scalable processing to data scientists and engineers.
 You can make it even more powerful by integrating it with your existing continuous integration and continuous deployment workflows.
 If your organization is fielding a new, production data science application, this workflow can help you by making it the foundation of new CI/CD processes you establish within your data science and engineering groups.
 In this document, we&#39;ll discuss this basic workflow you can use as the basis for your own workflows.

-### Basic workflow
+## Basic workflow

 ![alt tag](developer_workflow.png)

 Figure 1

 As you write code, you test it in containers and notebooks against sample data in Pachyderm repos.
 You can also run your code in development pipelines in Pachyderm.
-Pachyderm provides facilities to help with day-to-day development practices, including the &quot;--build&quot; and &quot;--push&quot; flags to the &quot;update-pipeline&quot; command, which can build &amp; push or just push images to a local docker registry.
+Pachyderm provides facilities to help with day-to-day development practices, including the ``--build`` and ``--push`` flags to the ``update-pipeline`` command, which can build &amp; push or just push images to a local docker registry.

 There are a couple of things to note about the files shown in git, in the left-hand side of the diagram above.
 The pipeline.json template file, in addition to being used for CI/CD as noted below,  could be used with local build targets in a makefile for development purposes: the local build uses DOCKERFILE and creates a pipeline.json for use in development pipelines.
 This is optional, of course, but may fit in with some workflows.